 The climbs are all given a rating out of ten, ten being the toughest and you may notice the scores of some have changed from their appearance in my previous books.
-This is because I'm rating them in the context of the event, so naturally the Devil's staircase now gets a 10, instead of a nine as it had previously held.
-The rating is an amalgamation of gradient, length, the likely hostility of the riding conditions, and the condition of the surface.
+This is because I'm rating them in the context of the event, so naturally the Devil's staircase now aets a 10, instead of a nine as it had previously

+Minor Road Rail line START held.
+The rating is an amalgamation of Hill route gradient, length, the likely hostility of the Town riding conditions, and the condition Scale